 Of important note, Campton is also a town of artists.
 Campton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Campton’s character.

-Campton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Campton doesn't have a public transportation system that people use for their commute.

-The population of Campton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.68% of adults in Campton have a bachelor's degree or even advanced degree.
+The citizens of Campton are very well educated compared to the average community in the nation: 36.68% of adults in Campton have a bachelor's degree or even advanced degree.

 The per capita income in Campton in 2022 was $36,536, which is low income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $146,144 for a family of four.
 However, Campton contains both very wealthy and poor people as well.